ZaraHusn/ZaraHusn/README.md

 👋 Hi, I’m Zara!

+🎓 BSc in Economics and Business Finance
-🎓 Recently finished a MSc in Financial Mathematics
+🎓 MSc in Financial Mathematics

 🚀 New Coding Enthusiast